-Medicare Part B Premium Reimbursement Under the Standard Option HMO: If you are enrolled in Original Medicare Parts A and B, member coinsurance is waived and the deductible is reduced to that of the High Option HMO if Medicare is your primary payor.
-UPMC Health Plan also provides partial reimbursement for Medicare Part B premiums-up to \$600 per calendar year for any qualified annuitant, plus \$600 for their spouse (if applicable).
+Medicare Part B Premium Reimbursement Under the Standard Option: If you are enrolled in Original Medicare Parts A and B, member coinsurance is waived and the deductible is reduced if Medicare is your primary payor.
+UPMC Health Plan also provides partial reimbursement for Medicare Part B premiums-up to \$800 per calendar year for any qualified annuitant, plus \$800 for their spouse (if applicable).